rackerlabs/rackspace-how-to/content/cloud-servers/install-gitlab-on-centos-7.md

 GitLab&reg; Community Edition, or GitLab CE, is an open-source web-based Git repository featuring a wiki and issue tracking.
-This article describes how to install GitLab CE and configure Secure Sockets Layer (SSL) on a CentOS 7 Cloud Server.
+This article describes how to install GitLab CE and configure Secure Sockets Layer (SSL) on a CentOS&reg; 7 Cloud Server.

 ### Prerequisites

-- A CentOS 7 server with at least 8GB of ram
+- A CentOS 7 server with at least 8 GB of RAM
 - A domain name pointed at your server

 ### Install dependencies

 There are a few dependencies that you must install before you install GitLab.
-Most if not all of these packages are installed by default in CentOS 7, but you want to make sure that they are installed before you try to install GitLab.
+CentOS 7 installs most, if not all, of these packages by default, but you should ensure that they are installed before you try to install GitLab.
 Install the packages with `yum` by using the following command:

     sudo yum install -y curl policycoreutils-python openssh-server postfix

-During the postfix installation, select **nternet Site**.
+During the postfix installation, select **Internet Site**.
 On the next page, enter your domain name.
 Then, start and enable Postfix:

     sudo systemctl enable postfix && sudo systemctl start postfix

 ### Install GitLab CE

-After you finishing installing the dependences, perform the following steps:
+After you finish installing the dependencies, perform the following steps:

 1. Change directory to **/tmp**: